adibrachid1/Covid19Data/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+# Features

+Live Data
+Save and load data from Google Cloud Firestore rather than API unless it was not updated same day in Firestore Google Sign in
+Super users can post news worldwide or for every country Cool NG Charts showing useful data
+Easy navigation

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.